nickmonad/bips.dev/web/content/152/index.md

     different versions as a part of a version handshake for future versions.
 See Protocol Versioning section, below, for more info on the specifics of the version-negotiation mechanics.
-7. Nodes SHOULD check for a protocol version of &gt;= 70014 before sending sendcmpct messages.
+7. Nodes SHOULD check for a protocol version of \>= 70014 before sending sendcmpct messages.
 8. Nodes MUST NOT send a request for a MSG\_CMPCT\_BLOCK object to a peer before having received a sendcmpct message from that peer.